See the immunogenicity in adolescents

 See the seroresponse rates for MENVEO in adolescent patients

-The immunogenicity of MENVEO was evaluated 1 month after vaccination in a pivotal noninferiority trial that compared MENVEO with Menactra.
+The immunogenicity of MENVEO was evaluated 28 days after vaccination in a pivotal noninferiority trial that compared MENVEO with Menactra.
 The primary endpoint was the percentage of subjects with a seroresponse 28 days after a dose of either MENVEO or Menactra.1

-Seroresponse was defined as:
+Seroresponse was defined as1: